 After 8 months, the meat becomes darker in colour and the term ‘rosé veal’ is used.
 After 12 months of age, the meat is called beef.
 The meat is then dark red in colour.

 This is extremely important for foodies, chefs and gourmet oriented Ketonians!
 However, if you love veal as I do, you could make this pate out of it.
 In fact, it would be equally good with lamb, mutton, venison or goat.
-The trick is to know a good butcher who will sell you freshest possible meat and mince it two times for you!
+The trick is to know a good butcher who will sell you the freshest possible meat and mince it two times for you!

 True pâté and why is Keto pate a better choice?

-Naturally, pate is suitable for the grand and gala occasions and you can make just about anything with it.
+Naturally, pate is suitable for grand and gala occasions and you can make just about anything with it.
 The vast majority of pâtés are much easier to make than you might suspect.
 The beauty of it is that it can be served hot or cold.
 Have in mind, chilling it for 3-4 days will enhance its flavour.

 A brief history of pate (Pâté)

-Pâté (pronounced pah-TAY) is just a French word for “paste.”
+Pâté is just a French word for “paste.”
 You will notice that pâté and terrine are often used correspondently.
 Pâté is just a fusion of aromatic ground meat, organs, seafood or vegetables.
 For example, the most appreciated pate is made of wild game.
 The grind is extremely important!
 It needs to be smooth and velvety.
 It may be served hot or cold, formed in a mould or unmolded.
 Pâté is most correlated with French cuisine, but variations can be spotted all over our beautiful planet.

 Are you a Carnivore, here are some great news!

 Are you lacking time to cook and struggling to eat enough meat daily?
 Especially if it’s a hot summer day.
-Some people also have troubles to digest larger amounts of meat when they just switch to a carnivore diet.
+Some people also have trouble digesting larger amounts of meat when they just switch to a carnivore diet.
 Our Keto pate will be an ideal solution.
 It can stay fresh for up to 10 days in a well-sealed container if you keep it in the refrigerator.
 It’s extremely easy to eat, and you can play with the flavours or the fat content which will drastically change the texture and feel.